Riley-Py/UWaterloo-Work/MSE 261/Topic 5/Risk & Return (Topic 5).md

 	- If below, asset is overpriced
 	- If above, asset is underpriced
 ### Limits of CAPM
-- Empirical results are mixed and contradict theoretical results based on
+- Empirical results are mixed and contradict theoretical results based on CAPM
+- CAPM assumes fully diversified investors
+- CAPM assumes that markets are efficient and investors are rational

+#mse261
+#topic_5